MeharamSal/configure-ad/README.md

 </p>
 <p>
-In Active Directory Users and Computers (ADUC), create an Organizational Unit (OU) called “_EMPLOYEES” &"_ADMINS"
+Within Active Directory Users and Computers (ADUC), establish two new Organizational Units (OUs): one named "_EMPLOYEES" and another named "_ADMINS".
+(Or whatever you choose, Just make sure it matches later in the Powershell Script)

 </p>
 <br />